 Our audience is a mix of healthcare professionals, early adopters, innovators, knowledge seekers, and individuals interested in learning more about health or healthcare.
 Our team is a digitally-orientated group of writers, editors, curators, and social media mavens all focused on making science, medicine, and healthcare accessible to all who want to learn more about these important topics.

 We handpick our content from the best writers, the most compelling topics, and credible sources that meet our high standards of publishing.

 We publish on a wide variety of topics, ranging from lifestyle stories to stories about innovations in medicine and technology as well as health policy and psychology.
 Stories can reflect the latest and greatest or they can be in-depth reviews of topics that are perennially important.

 We suggest you spend some time on our site to see what we are currently writing about and what has been popular in the past.
 WE DO NOT HELP AUTHORS CHOOSE THEIR TOPICS.

 We offer writers the chance to amplify their reach via our global audience and social media amplification.
 Because we are sticklers for stories supported by credible medical evidence, you will expand your ability to evaluate and report on medical research and health policy.
 If your story passes our first review, we will work with you to strengthen it so that it meets our standards for publication.

-Publication on TDWI can enhance your reputation as a writer and broaden the reach of your stories via our social media channels, including Twitter, LinkedIn, Facebook, Google+, and Instagram.
-You also have the opportunity to be featured in our weekly or daily newsletters that reach many thousands of our readers.
+Publication on TDWI can enhance your reputation as a writer and broaden the reach of your stories via our social media channels, including Twitter, LinkedIn, Facebook, and Instagram, and Medium.
+You also have the opportunity to be featured in our newsletters that reach many thousands of our readers.